 Markle, of course, was eventually asked about the scrutiny and focus on her ethnicity.
 She called it "disheartening," and "a shame" that the world is focusing so much on that.
 But at the end of the day, she said, "I'm really just proud of who I am and where I come from."

 I know, right?!
-A Black woman in the royal family in the 1700s?!
+A black woman in the royal family in the 1700s?!
 History nerds, prepare yourselves.
 Turns out that, while many Englanders were in denial at the time, the wife of King George III, who was Queen from 1761 until her death in 1818, was of mixed race.
 According to PBS, Charlotte was "directly descended from Margarita de Castro y Sousa, a black branch of the Portuguese Royal House."
-So not of slavery-related mixed-race origins, as I feared, but actual Black royalty.
-Her race mostly went under the radar over the course of history until, decades later, art historians began to take a closer look at the distinctly Black features in her portraits.
+So not of unsavoury mixed-race origins, but actual black royalty.
+Her race mostly went under the radar over the course of history until, decades later, art historians began to take a closer look at the distinctly black features in her portraits.
 Her regal nose, those full lips; as a mixed girl myself who can often spot a person with even a small amount of Black ancestry from a mile away, it's pretty blatant just from looking at her painting.

-Now here's another major plot twist: Queen Charlotte, the actual first Black and bi-racial member of royalty, also happens to be Prince Harry's great-great-great-great-great-grandmother.
+Now here's another major plot twist: Queen Charlotte, the actual first black and bi-racial member of royalty, also happens to be Prince Harry's great-great-great-great-great-grandmother.
 Yup, that's right.
 She's Queen Victoria's grandmother, which makes them relatives, several generations removed.
-So not only is it possible that Prince Harry's 14th great-uncle may have beheaded one of Markle's ancestors, but now, it's looking like Prince Harry himself has some — albeit, far-removed — interracial genes.
+So not only is it possible that Prince Harry's 14th great-uncle may have beheaded one of Markle's ancestors, but now, it's looking like Prince Harry himself has some interracial genes.
 Although, don't we all?

 Still: Meghan, if you're down, I'm happy to come over to the palace for A Seat At The Table jam session any time.
 Just saying.